-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the Agency reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)7, Rules of the Auditor General, the Agency reported:

 - a.
 The total number of district employees compensated in the last pay period of the district's fiscal year as 0.
 The CRA has no employees but receives administrative staffing and support from the City. - b.
 The total number of independent contractors to whom non-employee compensation was paid in the last month of the district's fiscal year as 0. - c.
 All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$0.
 As noted above, the CRA has no employees of its own. - d.
-All compensation earned by or awarded to non-employee independent contractors, whether paid or accrued, regardless of contingency as \$121,732. - e.
+All compensation earned by or awarded to non-employee independent contractors, whether paid or accrued, regardless of contingency as \$442,737. - e.
 Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project.
-There was 1 construction project that began on or after October 1 in the fiscal year: Palm Street Repaving, with a total budgeted cost of \$246,864 and current-year expenditures of \$0. - f.
+There were 2 construction projects that began on or after October 1 in the fiscal year: Manor Long Sidewalk, \$314,868 in expenditures, and Haines Drainwell, \$150,000 in expenditures.

+To the Board of Directors Community Redevelopment Agency City of Live Oak, Florida f.
 A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes, as \$0.
 There were no budget amendments during the fiscal year reported.